cartologic/cartoview/docs/installation/ubuntu.md

 ```shell
 psql
 ```
-This will open PostgreSQL interactive terminal and and the set the password to postgis:
+This will open PostgreSQL interactive terminal.
+Set the postgres user password to postgis:
 ```shell
 \password
 ```